Skip to Main Content

 In 2010, when I was 22 years old, I developed the inability to sit for extended periods of time with pain in my lower body.
 I convinced myself that it was an old athletic injury and that it would go away.

 A year later, the pain increased from once or twice weekly to daily.
 Eventually, I sought out a doctor who was willing to remove my tailbone after looking at an MRI and noticing some localized swelling.
 Upon removing my tailbone, he found a mass lying underneath it and sent it out for biopsy to the Mayo Clinic.
-A month later, they called and said that it came back positive as chordoma and that they already scheduled an immediate appointment for me with a specialist in my area
+A month later, they called and said that it came back positive as chordoma and that they already scheduled an immediate appointment for me with a specialist in my area.

 After that appointment, I didn’t feel very confident, since the practice had only seen chordoma once before.
 I took the next few days to research and realized I was across the river from one of the most prestigious hospitals, known for saving lives.
 I quickly made an appointment at Memorial Sloan Kettering with Dr. Boland and his team.
 I was told that I would have to put a lot on hold in the meantime, but my goal was to make the process go as smoothly as possible, as my time was coming up to be hired as a firefighter after a multi-year wait.
 On March 12th, 2012, I had surgery to remove my sacrum and any remaining parts of the chordoma.